zlsa/zlsadesign.com/content/art/spacex-its-tmi-burn.md

 time, the crew of the newly christened _Heart of Gold_ performed multiple EVAs with both SpaceX's zero-G EVA suit as well as the Mars surface suit.
-At the end of its mission, the _Heart of Gold_ returned to Earth; over the next two months, every part of it was inspected as SpaceX performed the final preparations necessary on the 220 metric tons of payload.
+At the end of its mission, the _Heart of Gold_ returned to Earth; over the next two months, every part of it was carefully inspected to make sure it was ready for the trip to Mars.

 On December 24, 2028, the Mars-bound _Heart of Gold_ was launched into
 a parking orbit.
-Over the next one and a half weeks, the same propellant tanker flew into orbit and transferred its propellant to the _Heart of Gold_, preparing it for the energy-intensive TMI burn.
-On January 2, 2029, with full propellant tanks and every system performing nominally, the _Heart of Gold_ started up its six vacuum Raptor engines to begin its 4-month trip to Mars.
+Over the next one and a half weeks, the same propellant tanker flies into orbit five times and transfers its propellant to the _Heart of Gold_, preparing it for the energy-intensive TMI burn.
+On January 2, 2029, with full propellant tanks and every system performing nominally, the _Heart of Gold_ starts up its six vacuum Raptor engines to begin the TMI burn that sends it on its 4-month trip to Mars.

 ---

-Two years later, the first human sets foot on Mars in humanity's next giant leap into the unknown.
+Two years later arriving on `S2005`, the first human sets foot on Mars in humanity's next giant leap into the unknown.

 # Credits